JoshaMunnik/UF-typescript/README.md

 The library exists of various support classes for use with TypeScript.

+It exists of code snippets found on the internet and conversions from other libraries.

+The code in this repository does not depend on any other libraries (like react or nodejs).

 ## Installation

 Add as submodule (run from root of Git project):
 ````
-git submodule add https://github.com/JoshaMunnik/UF-typescript {targetpath}
+git submodule add https://github.com/JoshaMunnik/UF-typescript src/UF
 git submodule update --init --recursive
 ````

-The target path can end with the Git project name or just 'UF'.
+This assumes all source files in the `src` folder.